Sohbis/FullStackEngineerChallenge/README.md

 My Assumption

-•	One Admin created in database manually, with Role 1 and Designation Admin, Department IT.
+•	One Admin created in database manually, with Role 1 and Designation Admin, Department IT, role 2 is for rest of the user.

 •	When a new user is created by Admin a default password is set i.e., 123 for simplicity sake.
 In real world scenario a password will be send directly to the new user.
 But here I am using 123 as a default password.
 So when the new user will login he/she will be prompted to change the default password that is generated at the time of new user creation.
 A new employee can login after changing the default password.